AddyMills/Amplitude-Compiler/README.md

 * Allow dragging and dropping of files
 * Keep settings similar between uses (i.e. remembering PS4 mode).
+* Insert silent tracks more easily.
+I'd like to implement a feature where you can right click on the input field to select your silent track.
 * One of my most wanted features to add are quick sanity checks for midi files.
 They will not be as verbose as the Magma Compiler, but more to check for notes that are too close together (like the "Crystal" double note), or to check for any chords present as Amplitude is single notes only.

 ## Licensing